Emergency & Safety of Life Communiations

 In June/July 2025, the ACMA consulted on changes to CB radio arrangements.

-They proposed to remake the Radiocommunications (Citizen Band Radio Stations) Class Licence 2015; they also asked for comments on the channels used in an emergency and the channels used for telemetry and telecommand.
+They proposed revising the Radiocommunications (Citizen Band Radio Stations) Class Licence 2015 and requested comments on the channels used in emergencies and the channels allocated for telemetry and telecommand.

 They have now made the Radiocommunications (Citizen Band Radio Stations) Class Licence 2025.